-Critical Distance in Consumer Insights Studies
+Critical Distance in Consumer Research Studies

 In one of my last pieces, I wrote about a study done by a large market research company on body image.
-In the study I noted how the results where absolutely skewed by cultural factors which where not picked up by the researchers.
-The outcome was that the results and conclusions that where drawn by this study where almost meaningless when looking at it from a consumer insights perspective.
+In the study I noted how the results were absolutely skewed by cultural factors which where not picked up by the researchers.
+The outcome was that the results and conclusions that where drawn by this study where almost meaningless when looking at it from a consumer research perspective.
 It is however important to note that the solution to this is not clear cut or easy.
 One might think that this solution would be to then employ local experts, however this solution might suffer from a problem well-known and recognized by ethnographers, the issue of critical distance.

 Going native, is a term given to researchers when studying a culture to forgo their critical distance and become unable to objectively analyse the setting that they are in (LeCompte & Goetz, 1982).
 This loss of objectivity comes from the researcher being so immersed in their local culture that they can only see issues through that culture’s perspective to the detriment of any insights they may gain from their research.
 The solution proposed to this issue for researchers is to regain critical distance again, this is done through a periodic withdrawal from the field of study, which in theory allows the researcher to return to a more critical state (Whyte 1955).
 Other researchers are more pessimistic about this and they argue that the particular piece of research should terminate at the point when the researcher notices they have gone native (Everhart, 1977).

 This leads me to the issue with local agencies, which exist immersed in their own culture to a point where their objectivity and critical distance are in doubt.
 Referring to my original piece on Mexico, where I looked at how machismo is understood by Latin cultures and its impact on how respondents would answer questions of body image.
-Talking this issue through with different parties, including several market research experts from LATAM, they failed to recognize this issue until I mentioned it specifically, subsequently agreeing it as a major factor for the study.
+Talking this issue through with different parties, including several marketing research experts from LATAM, they failed to recognize this issue until I mentioned it specifically, subsequently agreeing it as a major factor for the study.

 One of the reasons I was able to do this is of course my training and experience as a researcher, however it is not the only explanation.
 It is the fact that I have been away (living, studying and working) from LATAM, that allows me to dispassionately dissect these cultural constructs.
 This has allowed me to gain sufficient critical distance from the population that I study whilst allowing me to still retain my native expertise in it.

-At Toucan Insights we are passionate about our research ensuring we collaborate with local and international experts to ensure that this critical balance is maintained.
+At Toucan Insights we are passionate about our marketing research ensuring we collaborate with local and international experts to ensure that this critical balance is maintained.
 We believe this brings out the most accurate and powerful insights, allowing companies to understand their consumers, better serving their needs and attracting them to their offering.